ansible-collections/amazon.cloud/README.md

 ## Contributing to this collection

 We welcome community contributions to this collection.
-Because this collection is auto-generated using the [amazon_cloud_code_generator](https://github.com/ansible-collections/amazon_cloud_code_generator) tool, if you find problems, please open an issue or create a Pull Request against the [amazon_cloud_code_generator repository](https://github.com/ansible-collections/amazon_cloud_code_generator).
+Because this collection is auto-generated using the [gouttelette](https://github.com/ansible-collections/gouttelette) tool, if you find problems, please open an issue or create a Pull Request against the [gouttelette repository](https://github.com/ansible-collections/gouttelette).

 You can also join us in the: